SRCF/docs/source/app-hosting/index.rst

 All accounts include our :ref:`regular web hosting <web-hosting>`, which is suitable for static content, PHP (WordPress, Joomla, etc.), and CGI/FastCGI.
-For student groups wishing to host more advanced web apps with the SRCF (Django, Flask, Rails, Node.js, etc.) and leverage their full flexibility, we provide this guide and :ref:`more custom tutorials <tutorials>` too.
+For student groups wishing to host more advanced web apps with the SRCF (Django, Flask, Rails, Node.js, etc.) and leverage their full flexibility, we provide these overview docs and :ref:`more custom tutorials <tutorials>` too:

+* :ref:`Node apps <deploy-node>`
+* :ref:`Rails apps <deploy-rails>`
+* :ref:`Django apps <deploy-django>`

+We also provide a number of sample websites for you.
+You can explore them live at https://sample.soc.srcf.net/ and view the backend at ``/public/societies/sample``.

 App hosting eligibility
 ^^^^^^^^^^^^^^^^^^^^^^^